-The Group is in the business of manufacturing and trading in steel and lighting products.
+The Group is in the business of manufacturing and trading in steel, lighting and solar products.
 Revenue is recognised when control of the goods are transferred to the customer at an amount that reflects the consideration to which the Group expects to be entitled in exchange for those goods.

-3.12.1 Sale of goods
+3.12.1 Sale of Goods